10 Public Pools Around Boston

 Splash up your cardio routine with an aquatic workout at one of these public pools.

 1. Reilly Memorial Swimming Pool

 Open every day from 11 a.m. to 7 p.m. all summer long, this outdoor pool is T-accessible, free, and staffed by lifeguards.
 It’s relatively no-frills, as you might expect of a free public pool, but it’s a great place to swim some laps on a hot day.

 2. Cass Memorial Swimming Pool

 Any swimmer can come in for a dip until 7 p.m., and swimming lessons are offered for kids weekday mornings from 10 to 11 a.m.

 Open June 25-August 28.
 Washington Street, Roxbury, 617-445-0062.

 3. Francis J. McCrehan Memorial Swimming and Wading Pool

 Another free, city-operated pool, Francis J. McCrehan is open until early September and offers traditional swimming for adults and a wading pool for kids.
-It’s also close to the Alewife stop on the Red Line, making it a breeze to get to with or without a car.
+It’s also close to the Alewife T stop, making it a breeze to get to with or without a car.